 Metal prices fluctuate considerably and are affected by numerous factors beyond the Company's control, such as industrial demand, inflation and expectations with respect to the rate of inflation, the strength of the U.S. dollar and of other currencies, interest rates, forward sales by producers, production and cost levels and changes in investment trends.
 Gold prices are sometimes subject to rapid short-term changes because of speculative activities.
 If these prices were to decline significantly or for an extended period of time, the Company might be unable to continue its operations, develop its properties or fulfill its obligations under its agreements with its partners or under its permits and licences.
 As a result, the Company might lose its interest in, or be forced to sell, some of its properties.
 In the event of a sustained, significant drop in gold prices, the Company may be required to re-evaluate its assets, resulting in reduced estimates of reserves and resources and in material write-downs of the Company's or Avalon's investment in mining properties and increased amortization, reclamation and closure charges.
 Furthermore, since gold prices are established in US dollars, a significant increase in the value of the Canadian dollar relative to the US dollar coupled with stable or declining gold prices could adversely affect the Company's results with respect to development of and eventual sale of these metals.
 Currency fluctuations may affect some of the Company's future operations, financial positions and results.
 The Company's financial results are reported in United States dollars.
 The Company raises its funds through financings in the Canadian dollar.
-The majority of the
+The majority of the Company's costs to date are in United States dollars.
+Therefore, the Company has exposure to fluctuations in the United States dollar against the Canadian dollar.

-Nine months ended September 30, 2023 (Expressed in United States Dollars)
+Management Discussion & Analysis Year ended December 31, 2023 (Expressed in United States Dollars)